SINGAPORE (Reuters) - Murderer, liar, fraud, traitor.

 “There have been an awful lot of abusive emails since ‘climategate’ broke,” said university spokesman Simon Dunford.

-Skeptics were accused of very selectively choosing only a small number of the hacked emails and taking comments out of context to misrepresent the scientists’ meaning.
+Sceptics were accused of very selectively choosing only a small number of the hacked emails and taking comments out of context to misrepresent the scientists’ meaning.

 Mann, who was accused of falsifying data, was cleared of any wrongdoing by an internal investigation by Penn State University.

-Skeptics also accused the U.N.’s Intergovernmental Panel on Climate Change of supporting flawed science after several errors in a major 2007 report surfaced.
+Sceptics also accused the U.N.’s Intergovernmental Panel on Climate Change of supporting flawed science after several errors in a major 2007 report surfaced.

 The errors, including a reference to a non-peer reviewed study that Himalayan glaciers would melt by 2035, represent a fraction of the conclusions in the report, the main climate policy guide for governments, which is based on the work of thousands of scientists.